 During the period of democratic revolution in China, neither the right opportunists, who severed the connections between the democratic revolution and the socialist revolution, nor the "left" opportunists, who mixed the two up, understood how great the significance of the peasant question was for our revolutionary cause; therefore, they were not able to handle the question of the bourgeoisie correctly.
-The right opportunists pursued a policy of capitulation towards the bourgeoisie and regarded the democratic revolution mainly as the concern of the bourgeoisie.
+The right opportunists pursued a policy of capitulation towards the bourgeoisic and regarded the democratic revolution mainly as the concern of the bourgeoisie.
 They did not rely on the worker-peasant alliance, but mainly on the united front with the bourgeoisie, and only united with them without waging the necessary struggles.
-In doing so they gave up the hegemony of the proletariat, thus causing the defeat of the revolution and serious setbacks to the cause of the proletariat and the broad masses when the bourgeoisie betrayed the revolution.
+In doing so they gave up the hegemony of the proletariat and, at the time of the betrayal of the revolution by the bourgeoisie, made the revolution suffer defeats and made the cause of the proletariat and the masses of the people suffer serious setbacks.
 Even when the conditions for the victory of the revolution were ripe and it was necessary to seize the opportunity to wage a decisive struggle, the right opportunists did not have the courage to strive for victory and even tried to prevent victory.
-The "left" opportunists did not feel like uniting with all sorts of petty-bourgeois masses and the national bourgeoisie; they wrongly regarded the middle-of-the-road forces as the main target of their blows and denied the necessity and possibility of uniting with, or neutralizing, the various middle-of-the-road forces in the democratic revolution.
-They only waged struggles against the national bourgeoisie, did not properly unite with them and still less were they willing to concentrate the fire against the main enemy by exploiting the concrete contradictions among the enemies. .
+The "left" opportunists did not feel like uniting with all sorts of petty bourgeois masses and the national bourgeoisie; they wrongly regarded the middle-of-the-road forces as the main target of their blows and denied the necessity and possibility of uniting with, or neutralizing, the various middle-of-the-road forces in the democratic revolution.
+They only waged struggles against the national bourgeoisie, did not properly unite with them and still less were they willing to concentrate the fire against the main enemy by exploiting the concrete contradictions among the enemies.
 This, too, resulted in abandoning the hegemony of the proletariat, leaving the proletariat to carry on the struggle single-handed and rendering it impossible for the revolution to gain victory.
-The "left" opportunists and the right opportunists had one thing in common: both of them ignored the revolutionary urge and perseverance of the peasants and, during the reign of reaction, denied that we could hold on in the countryside, establish revolutionary bases there and finally succeed in seizing the cities by encircling them from the countryside.
-Under certain conditions. therefore, the "left" opportunists and right opportunists could change positions.
+The "left" opportunists and the right opportunists had one thing in common: both of them brushed aside the revolutionary demands and perseverance of the peasants and, during the reign of reaction, denied that we could hold on in the countryside, establish revolutionary bases there and finally succeed in seizing the cities by encircling them from the Under certain conditions, therefore, the countryside. "left" opportunists and right opportunists changed positions.
 For instance, Comrade Wang Ming was the main exponent of the third "leftist" line during the period of the Second Revolutionary Civil War in our country, but by the time of the War of Resistance to Japanese Aggression, he became the main exponent of right opportunism.